 - Competitors may wax their skis during the race.
 Competitors may be handed tools and wax but must do this outside of the track and without the help from any other people.

 - When over-taking another competitor whether biker, skier or snowshoer, it is up to you to make the other competitor aware of your presence.

 - Snowshoers and bikers must stay out of the groomed ski tracks and warn skiers if they are overtaking them.

-– A competitor who is overtaken must give way on the first demand.
-For classic technique competitors this applies even when there are two tracks.
-For skate technique competitors, the skier being overtaken may have to restrict their skating action.
+- A competitor who is overtaken must give way on the first demand.
 When overtaking, competitors must not obstruct each other.

 - Racers who have finished may slowly and in control, bike, ski or snowshoe down the Auto Road but may not hinder an uphill biker, skier or snowshoers way.

-– When biking, skiing and snowshoeing down the Auto Road please stay to the right and out of the set tracks.
+- When biking, skiing and snowshoeing down the Auto Road please stay to the right.

 * must be a non-prototype snowshoe designed for an adult that meets or exceeds 120 square inches of functional surface area AND can be no smaller than 7” wide by 20” long.
 United States Snowshoe Association